njeffers/wpseo-woocommerce/README.md

 Changelog
 =========
 ### 13.5: August 18, 2020
+Enhancements:

+* Adds ‘WebPage’ as schema #webpage type to Product pages and Checkout pages.

 Other:

 * Enables tracking when activating the plugin.
 This can be disabled in the Yoast SEO configuration wizard.